 Ethiopia, under IGAD, has created numerous platforms for mediation and negotiation in the South Sudan conflict.
 It is in Ethiopia’s capital City, Addis Ababa, that the various peace agreements have been signed.
 While Ethiopia has largely been seen as neutral party in the South Sudan conflict, critiques argue that Ethiopia has given support to the opposition in South Sudan and has sought to use IGAD’s peace and security endeavors to promote its regional and international leverage.

+Kenya midwifed the CPA and has been involved in peace initiatives under the tutelage of IGAD.
+It nominated one of the IGAD mediators, General Lazarus Sumbeiywo and has also sent troops to South Sudan under the UNMISS umbrella.
 However, it is imperative to note that Kenya also has commercial interests in South Sudan and critiques argue that Kenya’s economic interests, some linked to Kenya’s elite, have collectively and individually sacrificed South Sudan’s stability for short term economic expediency.
-There have been accusations that Kenya and other regional actors have resisted the issue of imposing targeted sanctions on South Sudanese individuals that are hell bent on undermining peace efforts.
+There have been accusations that Kenya and other regional actors have resisted the issue of imposing targeted sanctions on South Sudanese individuals that are hell-bent on undermining peace efforts.